impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 # but in which system utils necessary for rbenv operation are still available.
 ```

 But the local variable `path` is initialized as `local path=":${PATH}:"`.
 It then gets appended with more directories, but at no point does `path` appear to have the anything *removed* from it.
-So how do we guarantee that “the given executable is not present”?
+So how do we guarantee that "the given executable is not present"?

 I decide to do an experiment to see what exact value `path` is initialized to, and how it's modified over the course of the function.